Policies & Procedures

 Class Content and Materials

-If a youth asks a specific or descriptive question about sexual activity, birth control, rape, sexual abuse, abortion, or masturbation, students will be directed to ask those questions at home with a parenting adult.
-There will be a phone call home alerting the parenting adult of the student’s curiosity.
+If a youth asks a specific or descriptive question about a topic that is outside of the scope of our program’s curriculum, students will be directed to ask those questions at home with a parenting adult.
+While curiosity around associated topics are totally normal, there will be a phone call home to communicate this curiosity to the parent.

-Body Basics with Bella is responsible for providing each student with the appropriate class learning materials (class booklets and home activities).
-Parents are responsible for being sure that their youth have their personal learning supplies, colored/regular pencils, and an encolsed pencil sharpener for each class.
+Body Basics with Bella will provide each student with the appropriate class learning materials (class booklets and home activities).
+Parents are responsible for being sure that their youth have their personal learning supplies and other provided materials available in class.

 Privacy

-Students always have permission to share what the educator presents, but must get permission from peers before sharing something they said.
+Students always have permission to share what the educator presents, but must get permission from peers before sharing something another student shared in class.

 We honor youth’s privacy as much as we can.
-However, if we ever hear or see anything that concerns us about a youth’s physical or emotional safety, those parents will be contacted immediately after class with what was observed.
+However, if we ever hear or see anything that concerns us about a youth’s physical or emotional safety, those parents will be contacted immediately following class.

 We are not state-mandated reporters.
 However, we can and will report sexual abuse as a non-mandated reporter.